Amber-Pittman/node-db2-guided/LECTURE_NOTES.md

     * If for some reason you wanted to rollback all the way down to the first migration, you could do `migrate:down [0]`.
 But it's easier to just delete the database file and restart from scratch.

 9. Now that we know how to run our migrations and roll back our database schema, run a `npx knex migrate:latest`.
 The schema is updated and ready to go but if you look in the fruits table, it's empty.
 It doesn't have any fruits yet.

+    * If we start our server in the terminal, `npm run server` and make a get request to fruits in Insomnia, it's going to return an empty array.
+It's not very useful for testing.

+        * We should probably put some data in there

+    * In order to populate some sample data, we use seeds - case seeding.
+Seeds are just code that just connects to the database and tests data.
+That's it.

+    * To create some seeds with knex, go into our terminal again and create some fruit seeds. `npx knex seed:make fruits`.
+Once you run that, you will see that there's a seeds folder that was created.
+It houses our new fruits seed file.

+    * Inside of the function, we can literally call our query builder commands to insert some test data.
+We just call the knex('table_name').insert() or knex('table_name').del() or .truncate() to delete the table to start fresh.

+    * Get rid of everything inside this seed function.
+We're going to start this from scratch.

+        * Make it an async/await function.

+        * Clear out all the data of the fruits table.
+          * Everything that might potentially be in there.
+We want to start from a predictable test data set.
+We just want to find 5 or 6 rows in there.
+If we had been calling the post endpoint and adding fruits of our own, we want to clear all those out before we seed our table.
+We can start from the same point every single time.

+        * What can we call to clear out our table?
+Use `.del()` without a where() statement.

+        * Reset the auto-incrementing ID.
+So instead of `.del()`, we can call `.truncate()`.
+That is going to

+            * Clear out our rows

+            * It does more than `.del()`, like resetting the auto-incrementing ID

+        * Call insert and insert some test data.

+            * We can pass in more than one row at a time by passing in an array.

+        * Go back to your command line. `npx knex seed:run`

+            * This command clears out your database, resetting everything.

+            * It also populates it with some fresh test data that you expect.

+            * `Ran 1 seed files`

+        * In DB Browser, it is now populated with some data in the Browse Data tab.

+        * Make a post request to create a new fruit row.
+You should get a 201.

+        * Refresh DBB.
+You should see your new strawberry row.

+        * To reset it back to it's original state and remove the new row, just do seed:run in the terminal again.

+        * Seeds are kind of like initial state with react.
+This is for testing purposes though.
+You never want to deploy this with your seed data because the seed data is really meant for local development and testing.
+It's not meant for your live users to interact with.

+        * Final version of the seed file:

+            ```
+            exports.seed = async function(knex) {
+                await knex("fruits").truncate()

+                away knex("fruits").insert([
+                    { name: "dragon fruit", avgWeightOz: 16.7, delicious: true, color: "red" },
+                    { name: "durian", avgWeightOz: 52.9, delicious: false, color: "yellow" },
+                    { name: "rambutan", avgWeightOz: 1.1, delicious: true, color: "pink" },
+                    { name: "lingonberry", avgWeightOz: 0.01, delicious: true, color: "red" },
+                    { name: "golden gooseberry", avgWeightOz: 0.02, delicious: true, color: "yellow" },
+                ])
+            }
+            ```

+### Done!